togwand/nixos/README.md

 After any hardware changes it is recommended to run: $ sudo nixos-generate-config

 TODO:
 1. Configure a display (session) manager.
+Compatible with hyprland: SDDM, GDM, greetd
+2. Test if grub can remove the flickering at boot and if not test the timings, if that doesn't work then give up with the flickering during boot
-2. Choose a better mono font than 0xProto, install more special characters and emoji fonts
+3. Choose a better mono font than 0xProto, install more special characters and emoji fonts
-3. Pick and configure shell (zsh or fish)
+4. Pick and configure shell (zsh or fish)
-4. Check vimjoyer videos to keep adding to the system
+5. Check vimjoyer videos to keep adding to the system
-5. Declarative installation method instead of imperative/interactive (I know it's 100% doable but I haven't researched the details)
+6. Declarative installation method instead of imperative/interactive (I know it's 100% doable but I haven't researched the details)